 You’ll also need a sushi rolling bamboo mat to make the sushi for the best result.

 A great sushi roll starts with good sushi rice, which will stay fluffy even after it’s tightly rolled.
-So use high-quality short-grain rice for this recipe.
-You’ll need to use less water than cooking regular rice.
-The best water-to-rice ratio is 1:1 (or use 1.2:1 if you prefer softer rice).
+So use high-quality short grain rice for this recipe.
+You’ll need to use less water than cooking the regular rice.
+The best water to rice ratio is 1:1 (or use 1.2:1 if you prefer softer rice).

 Once cooked, transfer the hot rice to a large bowl and let it cool down slightly.
 When it’s still very warm, stir in the sushi vinegar (the mixture of rice vinegar, sugar, and salt) and mix gently.